gmile/gmile.github.io/_posts/2016-02-01-raw-sql-in-a-rails-project.md

 > – Sorry man, let's write this "the Rails way", building the query via ActiveRecord relations.<br>
 > – Okay.

-For a while, this was really disapponting.
+For a while, this was really disappointing.
 Until one day.

 ## The Hope

 On this project, we had to generate an XML file.
 In order to generate the file we'd have to load and iterate over 150k ActiveRecord objects.
-Sounds like not much, but for each object we'd pull a bunch of its associations, and a bunch of association's associations.
+Sounds like not much, but for each object, we'd pull a bunch of its associations, and a bunch of association's associations.

-Initially the file would take a few minutes to be generated, which was just fine.
+Initially, the file would take a few minutes to be generated, which was just fine.
 But as we went on brining more and more associations in, the file generation process surpassed a mark of 20 minutes.
 This turned out to be critical for a 3rd party consumer system we were feeding the file into: the system was refusing to wait that long, and simply began erroring back at us.
-To its honour I should admit it was very kind of this 3rd party system to wait 20 minutes in the first place before yelling at us!
+To its honour, I should admit it was very kind of this 3rd party system to wait 20 minutes in the first place before yelling at us!

 As I looked at the logs for the process seeing tons and tons of SQL requests, I became curious if it's possible to get all the data in a single SQL query.
 Deep in my heart I sensed pure SQL would save us here!